Choose the health content that’s right for you, and get it delivered right in your inbox.

-Life can take you anywhere, but when you begin to feel the chronic pain related to knee arthritis, time spent doing the things you love may come to a screeching halt.
-Whether it’s running, biking, walking traveling, golfing or playing with your grandkids, the activities that once brought joy may now also bring unwelcome pain.
+Life can take you anywhere.
+But when you begin to feel chronic pain related to knee arthritis, time spent doing the things you love may come to a screeching halt.
+Whether it’s running, biking, walking, traveling, golfing or playing with your grandkids, the activities that once brought you joy may now bring unwelcome pain, too.
 So, what’s the solution?

-For many, a knee replacement surgery is an effective option to reduce pain from arthritis and continue to live an active life.
-The great news is that there are several different types of knee replacement surgery, as well as advanced surgical techniques that can even speed up your healing time.
+For many, knee replacement surgery is an effective option to reduce arthritis pain and continue to live an active life.
+The great news is that there are several different types of knee replacement surgery, as well as advanced surgical techniques that can speed up your healing time.

-Here, we’ll talk about some common types of knee replacement surgery, as well as what you might expect throughout your knee replacement journey.
+With help from our expert, Gerald “Trey” Alexander, MD, we’ll explain some common types of knee replacement surgery, as well as what you might expect throughout your knee replacement journey.

 Who Needs Knee Replacement Surgery